icons8/pichon-docs/docs/windows.md

 # Pichon for Windows

-This is an article on how to use our **Pichon** desktop app on Windows.
-You might be a completely new user or an experienced one – it's still a good idea to check this tutorial out, since Pichon has a lot to offer.
+This is an article on **Pichon**, a lightweight desktop app housing all the graphic assets Icons8 has to offer.
+You might be a completely new user or an experienced one – it's still a good idea to check this tutorial out.

 ## Installation and Settings

 You can download and install Pichon from our [website](https://icons8.com/app/windows) or [Microsoft Store](https://apps.microsoft.com/store/detail/9NK8T1KSHFFR).

-Once the app is installed, launch Pichon, click on the cog button in the top-right corner and choose Account to log in to your Icons8 profile.
-This will sync your user data with Pichon, letting you access all the paid features available under your subscription plan.
+Once the app is installed, launch Pichon and click on the Profile icon in the top-right corner to log in to your Icons8 account.
+This will sync your user data with Pichon, letting you access all the paid features available under your subscription plan as well as your collections.

-In the **General** tab of the settings you can find Pichon's preferences:
+In the hamburger menu in the top-left corner you can find Pichon's controls and preferences:

+* In **Dark mode** — lets you switch between light and dark themes to make it easier on the eyes.
-* **Dark mode** — lets you switch between light and dark themes to make it easier on the eyes.
+* In **Dark mode** — lets you switch between light and dark themes to make it easier on the eyes.
 * **Fix Mode** on Recolor —
 * **Launch with Windows** — Pichon will launch upon logging in to the system.
 * **Show application in the taskbar** — Pichon will be shown in Windows taskbar.